GrzegorzSitkowski/GrzegorzSitkowski/README.md

 # Hello 👋

 I'm Grzegorz.
 I'm from Poland, living in Łódź.
-I search job as Junior .Net Developer.
+I'm looking for a job as Junior .Net Developer.

 - 👀 I’m interested in .Net and Web Technology.
 - 🌱 I’m currently learning Web development (backend + frontend).